 - for the 2024 local government elections before 14 August 2023 - for a by-election at the same time the notice for the election is issued.

-Parties and endorsed candidates will need to refer to this notice to calculate their shared expenditure cap.
+Groups of candidates will need to refer to this notice to calculate their expenditure cap.